The Museum is temporarily CLOSED to the public.

 All docent-led tours are included with museum admission and are free to members.
 Reservations are not required, unless you are bringing a group of 15 or more.
 (See details, below.)

 This tour begins with By Beauty Obsessed: Gilbert Waldman Collects the West, on loan from Phoenix-Scottsdale resident and founding member of the SMoW Board of Trustees, Gilbert Waldman, includes more than 50 artworks featuring stunning content – diverse cultural perspectives, landscapes, wildlife and more – organized across four geographical regions of the American West: New Mexico, Arizona, Northern Plains and the Mountain West.
-Following, in The Abe Hays Family Spirit of the West Collection, and learn about the lives of the Old West’s cowboys, lawmen and outlaws by viewing 1,400 quintessentially western items including cowboy gear, saddles, spurs and guns.
+Following, in The Abe Hays Family Spirit of the West Collection, visitors learn about the lives of the Old West’s cowboys, lawmen and outlaws by viewing 1,400 quintessentially western items including cowboy gear, saddles, spurs and guns.
 After your tour, take a photo inside the museum’s 3-D mural, which literally lets you step back into the Old West.
 From there, visitors will view Photographs by Barry M. Goldwater: The Arizona Highways Collection, which features the largest collection of photographs by Senator Goldwater and include intimate family photos and personal items.

 This tour illuminates the history of the early American West through artworks by both historic and contemporary artists.
-In Courage & Crossroads: A Visual Journey through the Early American West, view a collection that spans over a century and includes the work of western masters Frederic Remington and Charles Russell, Pueblo ceramics and other historic American Indian objects, photographs by Edward S. Curtis, and the presentation style pipe tomahawk of Captain Meriwether Lewis of the Lewis and Clark Expedition.
+In Courage & Crossroads: A Visual Journey through the Early American West, view an exceptional, must-see collection that spans more than a century and includes the work of western masters Frederic Remington and Charles Russell, Pueblo ceramics and other historic Native American objects, photographs by Edward S. Curtis, and the presentation style pipe tomahawk of Captain Meriwether Lewis of the Lewis and Clark Expedition.
 In Paul Calle’s Life of Exploration: From the Mountains to the Moon, learn about the career of artist Paul Calle (1928-2010), who was best known for painting and drawing the historic American West featuring mountain men, fur traders and Native Americans, as well as NASA artwork and postage stamp designs including the iconic 1969 First Man on the Moon artwork and stamp.

 PRIVATE GROUP TOURS (SELF-LED AND DOCENT-LED)